popwar/lu-microservice-sample/README.md

 Call APIs provided by microservice infrastructure in a back end client application

 All the client requests go through API gateway.
-The current API address is http://strl099046:9999 and http://strl099047:9999
+The current API address is

 Add Oauth2 config class for example:
 @Configuration